gabguerin/ragator-v2/README.md

 │   │   │   └── config.py   # Configuration for the graph
 │   │   └── ...
 │   ├── utils/              # Utility functions
-│   └── graph_config.py     # TypedDicts to define the configuration of the graphs
+│   └── graph_config.py     # Pydantic models to define the configuration of the graphs
 ```

 ## RAG Configuration & Parametrization